aws/sagemaker-hyperpod-cli/README.md

-# HyperPod CLI
+# SageMaker HyperPod command-line interface

-The HyperPod CLI is a command-line interface for managing training jobs on the HyperPod Kubernetes cluster.
+The Amazon SageMaker HyperPod command-line interface (HyperPod CLI) is a tool that helps data scientists manage training jobs on the SageMaker HyperPod clusters orchestrated by Amazon EKS.

+This documentation serves as a reference for the available HyperPod CLI commands.
+For a comprehensive user guide, see [Orchestrating HyperPod clusters with Amazon EKS](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-hyperpod-eks.html) in the *Amazon SageMaker Developer Guide*.

 ## Table of Contents
 - [Overview](#overview)